 The visuals are great, and I am pleased to see many good ideas come to life on the big screen.
 The fantasy and magical aspects also carried lots of fun throughout.
 Pacing; however, is a mixed bag.
 The film begins with excitement and joy but sadly fizzles to a slow, uninteresting drag in the second act.
 While some fun reveals are made leading to the third act, I can’t deny that The Portable Door felt rushed with many plot details that were either vague or unexplained.
 Audiences who journeyed through this film are left feeling deeply confused with a few unanswered questions as the credits roll.

 Overall, those who love a good fantasy tale packed with fun visuals, creative ideas, and a vague plot outline will be the best to seek this film out.
 Leading performances from actors Patrick Gibson and Sam Neill are major standouts, and both bring characters to life who are energetic, fun, and likeable.
 However, as a plot, the film begins with something magical and fun but soon fizzles into something that needs to be slower and more transparent.
 Its unsatisfying closure feels rushed and unclear with key plot details.
 Sure, there’s some great magic and mystery to see, but sadly I couldn’t help but feel a little let down by the end.
 Perhaps this may have been a better TV series where details and characters could have been better explained to viewers.
-The Portable Door (2023) is Available In Australian Cinemas from March 23rd and Available on Stan from April 7th.
+The Portable Door (2023) is Available on Stan from April 7th.